kedacore/keda-docs/content/docs/2.4/scalers/solace.md

 - `passwordEnv` - Environment variable set with password for the user account

 **Parameter Requirements:**
-- Parameters resolving the target queue are all **required:** `brokerBaseUrl`, `msgVpn`, `queueName`
+- Parameters resolving the target queue are all **required:** `solaceSempBaseURL`, `msgVpn`, `queueName`
 - **At least** one of `msgCountTarget` or `msgSpoolUsageTarget` is **required.** If both values are present, the metric value resulting in the higher desired replicas will be used.
 (Standard KEDA/HPA behavior)
 - `username` and `password` are **required** for the `solace-queue` trigger to function.
 However, these values may be passed using different methods.
 See [Authentication Parameters](#authentication-parameters) below.

 ### Authentication Parameters
-The Solace PubSub Scaler polls the SEMP REST API to monitor target queues.
+The Solace PubSub+ Scaler polls the SEMP REST API to monitor target queues.
 Currently, the scaler only supports basic authentication.
 Username and Password credentials are both required.
 Credentials may be passed using one of three different methods:
 - Using a `TriggerAuthentication` CRD to configure the `username` and `password`.
 The `TriggerAuthentication` must reference a `Secret` with the credentials defined.
 - Environment Variables - Set fields `usernameEnv` and `passwordEnv` in the trigger configuration to the appropriate environment variables
 - Clear Text - Set fields `username` and `password` in the trigger configuration in clear text